mindfulness

 As an interdisciplinary artist, creative technologist, and mindfulness teacher, my current research investigates the evolving relationship between embodiment, cognition, somatics, and contemplative practices within the context of artificial intelligence systems.

-At its core, this research explores how we, as embodied and cognitive beings, are endowed with the ability to relate to non-conscious systems—to project meaning, emotion, and attention into entities that do not possess consciousness or intentionality, and yet can evoke profound subjective and intersubjective experiences.
+At its core, this work explores how we, as embodied and cognitive beings, are endowed with the ability to relate to non-conscious systems—to project meaning, emotion, and attention into entities that do not possess consciousness or intentionality, and yet can evoke profound subjective and intersubjective experiences.

 This relational capacity is not a flaw of human cognition but one of its most creative and therapeutic potentials.